 Should the company decide through a cash issue or a set-off issue to issue subscription warrants or convertibles, shareholders shall have preferential right to subscribe for subscription warrants as if the issue was in respect of the shares that may be subscribed for by exercising the subscription warrants and to subscribe for convertibles as if the issue was in respect of the shares that the convertibles may be exchanged for.

 The aforesaid shall not imply any limitation in the possibility of a decision on cash issue or set-off issue with divergence from shareholders' preferential rights.

 An increase of the share capital by a bonus issue, where new shares are issued, may only occur by an issue of new ordinary shares.
 In such case, only holders of ordinary shares have preferential right to such new ordinary shares in proportion to their existing shareholding of ordinary shares.
 What has just been said shall not imply any limitation in the possibility to issue new classes of shares through a bonus issue, after necessary amendments to the Articles of Association.

-The Board of Directors comprises between three and eight members with a maximum of two deputies.
+The Board of Directors comprises between three and eight members elected by the general meeting.